iznotek/solid-server/README.md

   -t tekwrks/solid-server:latest
 ```

+Solid uses port 8443 by default.
+Access it at [https://localhost:8443](https://localhost:8443)

 Make sure you have created the ssl certificate, since solid-server needs an https connection to work.

 ## Building it yourself